mohammadian-reza/sentiment_analysis/README.md

 # sentiment_analysis
-This repo contains sentiment analysis based on comments given on the YouTube platform.
+This repo contains sentiment analysis based on comments and rates on YouTube and Amazon platforms.